jenno11/Bitcoin-Price-Prediction/README.md

 ## Datasets to be used

-- API - Yahoo Finance - for daily data over years
+ - Yahoo Finance - for daily data over years
-- API - Kraken - Realtime Data Crypto
-- API - XXXXX - Realtime S&P 500 data